AuroraLantean/nextjs-twitter/README.md

 Build and Deploy a Full Stack MERN Next.js 13 Threads App | React, Next JS, TypeScript, MongoDB

+## Environment Variables

+Copy `.env.example` to `.env`, then add your credentials.
+Note: Use a MongoDB user password, not the account password!

+## Run the application

 First, run the development server:

 ```bash